tud-tms/.github/profile/README.md

 Transport models and simulation form the basis for much of the evidence base to inform decision-making on vast spans of infrastructure planning, management as well as real-time optimization.
-The three research goals of the Chair span the range of the aforementioned challenges:
+The research goals of the Chair span the range of the aforementioned challenges:

 - **Scientific Representation:** Research new methodologies to enhance the mathematical foundation for transport modelling aross the spectrum of microscopic, macroscopic and mesoscopic scales.
 This includes traveller behaviour in the context of real-time information and unfamiliar/disrupted conditions.